-Rockwood Water PUD will be closed on Monday, September 1st for the Labor Day Holiday.
+Rockwood Water PUD will be closed on Tuesday, November 11th for the Veterans Day Holiday.

 Click Utility ePay below to pay your bill online.